 When you’ve been travelling for long enough, you start calculating the benefits.
+You start evaluating your biggest solo travelling lessons, if you’re a solo traveller, for example.
 You wonder whether your solo travels have made you a better and stronger person and whether all these journeys, that you’ve so far taken, have given you a deeper understanding of yourself – from within, and without.
 You wonder if you want to keep continue travelling, or is it about time to find some stillness in life and look for a purpose in another direction.

 I’ve been wondering the same thing, repeatedly asking myself the same question – what is it that I’ve gained through all these years of solo travelling.
+What are my biggest solo travelling lessons?
 Has it made me a better person and perhaps a bit stronger too from within.
 Do I want to keep continue doing it?
 And the answer that came to me was a sure “Yes!”

 Solo Travelling Has Made Me A Decision Maker

 Before I started travelling solo I was a team player and not a leader.
 My decisions would wait for others.
 But as I started travelling solo, having no one but myself to rely on, I learned the art of decision making.

 I’ve Learned The Art Of Small Talk

 Ask anyone who knew me before I started travelling, they will tell you how much I hated small talk.
 Growing up in New Delhi I became like the majority of people in a big city — cold and busy.
 I would stick to the idea of ‘Few Friends, Good Friends’ forgetting how amazing it feels in engaging in a conversation with a stranger waiting for a bus alongside you, or with someone in the long queue for the ATM.
 I’d almost forgotten how disconnected our lives have actually become, despite living in the world of ever-connected devices.

 Mishaps Are Just A Part Of The Journey